 types of projects.

 YES… Any type of minor repair work such as painting, wall papering,

-tiling, counter tops, cabinets, replacing roofing, sidewalks not in
+tiling, counter tops, cabinets, sidewalks not in

 city ROW, decorative fences less than 24 inches tall, retaining